breecummins/dsgrn_net_gen/README.md

 # Parameters
 __Required:__

-  `networkfile`         =   path to a text file containing either a single network specification
+  `networkfile`         =   Path to a text file containing either a single network specification
-                            or a list of them (comma-separated and surrounded by square brackets, saved as plain text)
+                            or a list of them (comma-separated and surrounded by square brackets, saved as plain text) to act as a seed network for generating neighboring networks.
+Use a file containing the empty list (square brackets []) to generate networks without a starting seed.

    `numneighbors`    =   Maximum number of neighboring networks to find (integer);
                             process may time out before this number is reached.